Business People Conference Table Man Presenting

 5. Invest on the IPO date via your broker

-In the hours leading up to a company's IPO, some brokerages occasionally have some shares available for their clients to purchase.
+In the hours leading up to a company's IPO, some brokerages occasionally have shares available for their clients to purchase.

 These shares are available before the stock officially starts trading and are listed for sale at the predetermined IPO listing price.